KanoComputing/kit-app-shell/README.md

 |HTTP and HTTPS|`request`|Complete, supports stream|
 |Server|`connect`<br>`cors`<br>`serve-stativ`|Fast, lots of middlewares|

+## Roadmap

+TODOs for 0.0.3-alpha.1:

+ - IOS splashscreen generation
+ - Tighten test module (README, guards, explicit errors, improved feedback)
+ - Use rollup-plugin-inject as an alternative to the global replace strategy (Should increase build time and perf by a lot) (BREAKING)

 ## TODO:
  - Create a Dockerfile with the setup to create on any platform.
 Host the image on dockerhub